-139. Studies have shown positive correlation increased breast cancer risk and adolescent use of hair products that modify hair texture, specifically hair straighteners, perms, and hair dye in black women in the U.S. 120 The frequency of use is associated with a higher risk of premenopausal breast cancer.
+163. Studies have shown positive correlation increased breast cancer risk and adolescent use of hair products that modify hair texture, specifically hair straighteners, perms, and hair dye in black women in the U.S. The frequency of use is associated with a higher risk of premenopausal breast cancer.

-140. The use of straighteners in the year prior to baseline was associated with an 18% higher risk of breast cancer.
+higher risk of breast cancer.
 In the Women's Circle of Health Study (WCHS), a case-control study of women in New York, use of relaxers before age 12 and between the ages of 13-19 years was positively, associated with Endocrine Receptive-breast cancer among African-American women; which is consistent with our finding of a suggestive higher risk for Endocrine Receptive-tumors.
 In the Ghana Breast Health study, use of relaxers was associated with a higher risk overall and risk was elevated regardless of age of first use, including in the youngest age category (<21 years).

-141. A recent study, published in the Carcinogensis Journal by Oxford University, concluded that Black women who used lye-based relaxers at least seven times a year for over 15 years or more had around a 30 per cent increased risk of developing breast cancer, compared with those who used it less frequently.
+165. A recent study, published in the Carcinogensis Journal by Oxford University, concluded that Black women who used lye-based relaxers at least seven times a year for over 15 years or more had around a 30 per cent increased risk of developing breast cancer, compared with those who used it less frequently.
+125 a.
+Uterine Fibroids